University Human Resources

 Job Families

-A job family is a group of jobs involving similar types of work and requiring similar training, skills, knowledge, and expertise.
-Positions in a job family can range from entry level to senior and require different levels of skill and responsibility.
+A job family is a group of roles that involve similar work and require comparable training, knowledge, skills and expertise.
+Positions within a job family may span from entry-level to senior roles, with increasing levels of responsibility and complexity.

 • Individual performance differences

-3. The job family should most closely align to the primary role of the position and the experience/qualifications required.
+• A job family should align with the primary purpose of the role and the required qualifications and experience

 How Job Families Are Used

-• Ensure consistency in job evaluations by comparing similar jobs within the same job family
+• Ensuring consistency in job evaluation by comparing similar roles

-• Assist in ensuring internal equity and external competitiveness
+• Promoting internal equity and maintaining external competitiveness

 Brown University Job Families

-A broad category corresponding to the primary purpose of a job and its relationship to other jobs.
-All jobs in a given job profile require similar educational background, experience, competences, and market value
+• Job Profile: A broad category that reflects the primary purpose of a job and its relationship to other roles.
+Positions within the same job profile typically require similar education, experience, competencies and have comparable market value.

-A customized, descriptive title that provides greater understanding of the individual employee’s responsibilities and scope within the Job Profile
+• Business Title: A customized, descriptive title that provides additional clarity about an individual employee’s responsibilities and scope within their job profile.